Handling Sampling Bias in Presence-Only Data for MaxEnt

 distances, _ = tree.query(occ_coords)

-# Flag clustered records (< 500m from road network)
+# Flag clustered records (< 500 m from the road network)

 occ["road_proximity_m"] = distances